-do {where} prints the current location at the start of each source line. trace a.b prints the value of a.b each time the value has changed. track a.b prints the value of a.b at the start of each source line if the value has changed.
+do {where} prints the current location at the start of each source line. trace a.b prints the value of a bloach time the value has changed prints the value of a.b each time the value has changed. track a.b prints the value of a.b at the start of each source line if the value has changed.